 - A picture tote bag with the class picture.

-- A plant with a beautiful note like this one:
+- A plant with a beautiful note about helping your child grow.

-4).
-Out-of-the-Box Gifts from the Student to the Teacher
+4. Out-of-the-Box Gift Ideas from the Student to the Teacher

-There are gifts that are for teachers and then there are gifts that are for everyone – the fun gifts.
-The ones that you just enjoy because they are for YOU.
+Some gifts are specifically made for teachers, while others are gifts that are for everyone.
+Here are fun gifts for teachers, assistants, room parents, office staff, or volunteers.
+These gifts are the ones that you just enjoy because they are for YOU.
 Here are some ideas!

 - Audible Membership – I love audiobooks!

-- Personalized Stickers for Teachers (perfect to keep on their books!)
+- Personalized Stickers for Teachers (perfect for keeping on their books!)

 - Personalized Art – Apple with Students’ names in it.
 A little twist to the idea above.
 This one would be great for a smaller class or preschool class.